PBA condemns ‘irrational’ levies on radio broadcasting industry

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: In a statement issued in Karachi on Saturday, PBA has condemned PEMRA’s attempts to destroy the radio broadcasting industry in the country with high handed tactics.
+KARACHI: In a statement issued here on Saturday, PBA has condemned PEMRA’s attempts to destroy the radio broadcasting industry in the country with high handed tactics.

 PEMRA in a move to fill its coffers with irrational levies has started collecting from private radio broadcasters, license renewal fees which is several multiple times what they originally paid, says a press release.